 In CAE, properties are a concept for assigning physical behaviour to several finite elements.
 Therefore, any finite element can have at most one property.
 However, frequently there are elements without such properties (e.g. RBEs, masses).
 In most solvers, properties are uniquely identified by positive integers, so-called property IDs or short: PIDs.
 Some other solvers identify properties by an alphanumerical name, short pname.

 Even if finite elements of different parts have the same physical behaviour (e.g. left and right wing of a car), they usually have assigned different properties.
-This can be seen as a reminiscence to ancient times when parts had not been invented.
-Properties were also used for administrative purposes, then.
+This can be seen as a reminiscence to ancient times when parts had not been invented and properties were also used for administrative purposes.

 However, for χMCF, properties are just alternative, non-recursive means for addressing collections of elements.